 Looking for a job in Australia

-When you’re looking for a job in Australia, you must be motivated and very patient.
+When you’re trying to get a job in Australia, you must be motivated and very patient.
 It can take time to find work, so don’t despair if you can’t get a job straight away.
 Your level of English and previous professional experience will obviously play a role.
 Don’t hesitate to try your luck everywhere, to knock on doors and tell people around you that you’re looking for a job.

 The first thing you should do is to visit Australian job sites.
 The 4 best ones are: